open-gpdb/gpdb/gpdb-doc/markdown/install_guide/enable_iptables.html.md

 ## <a id="ji163124"></a>How to Enable iptables

-1. As `gpadmin`, run this command on the Greenplum Database coordinator host to stop Greenplum Database:
+1. As `gpadmin`, run this command on the Greenplum Database master host to stop Greenplum Database:

     ```
     $ gpstop -a